redis/docs/content/operate/rs/databases/configure/oss-cluster-api.md

 ## Multi-key command support

-When you enable the Redis OSS Cluster API for a database, [multi-key commands]({{< relref "/operate/rc/databases/configuration/clustering#multikey-operations" >}}) are only allowed when all keys are mapped to the same slot.
+When you enable the Redis Cluster API for a database, [multi-key commands]({{< relref "/operate/rc/databases/configuration/clustering#multikey-operations" >}}) are only allowed when all keys are mapped to the same slot.

 To verify that your database meets this requirement, make sure that the `CLUSTER KEYSLOT` reply is the same for all keys affected by the multi-key command.
 To learn more, see [multi-key operations]({{< relref "/operate/rs/databases/durability-ha/clustering#multikey-operations" >}}).